sambyers/mindful-messages/README.md

 Once you have the configuration and IAM policies in the ```.chalice``` directory, you can simply issue ```chalice deploy```.
 Chalice will use your AWS credentials and provision the necessary resources (Lambda, API Gateway).

 ### Mindful Messages Sender function
-This function is scheduled to run periodically to check for messages that are scheduled to be send.
+This function is scheduled and evoked by EventBridge to run periodically to check for messages that are scheduled to be send.
 Repo location: ```/lambdas/mindful-messages-sender```.

 There is a deployment script for this function that can be run to ease deployment.
 ```